lemon857/DeepDungeons/README.md

 Now room can be generated with some Skeletons, if you need you can kill they, but they can take revenge

+## How run it?

+You must have java jdk 8+
+For run game use `./gradlew lwjgl3:run` in main directory
+For build game into .jar file use `./gradlew lwjgl3:dist` in main directory
+Build located in `lwjgl3/build/libs`

 ## Player description

 If you very hungry you lose some health points every third second